physiopy/physiopy-community-guidelines/docs/source/process_phys.md

 Ideally, you have recorded physiological data throughout the entire scan session and trigger data to identify when scanning occurred.
 Furthermore, depending on the time of physiological and neuroimaging signals that you collected, you may have to account for possible delays between them, both technical and physiological.

-It is useful to organize and standardize the format of your physiological data files along with any neuroimaging files acquired concurrently.
-Phys2bids can be used to organize the various physiological data traces that you have collected.
+It is useful to organize and standardize the format of your physiological data files along with any neuroimaging files acquired concurrently. `Phys2bids` can be used to organize the various physiological data traces that you have collected.
 With this tool, your data will have the appropriate BIDS labels to describe physiological information.
-As a sanity check, you may quickly inspect the phys2bids output plot when called with the `-info` flag to ensure that it matches the type of information and the period you aimed to collect.
+As a sanity check, you may quickly inspect the `phys2bids` output plot when called with the `-info` flag to ensure that it matches the type of information and the period you aimed to collect.

 After this restructuring of the data, there are numerous tools available to process each type of physiological trace, for instance, identifying end-tidal values for O2 and CO2, or phases of the cardiac and respiratory cycles.
-These data are then further processed via smoothing or convolution to create physiological regressors.
+These data are then further processed via smoothing or convolution with an appropriate response function to create physiological regressors.

 In the subsections below, you may find a summary detailing the various methods and guidelines related to the utilization of cardiac and respiratory (ventilation and gas concentration) data in the context of fMRI signals.
 Each method is accompanied by a description and a brief discussion of its pros and cons.
 Data-driven methods not based on the measurement of peripheral physiology are presented in a different section.